What does the Bible say about the Antichrist?

 Lucas Cranach the Elder's - the Catholic Pope as an Antichrist

 The end of history is not the only time in which antichrists were thought to appear.
 Christians have used the general image of an antichrist to describe many different figures throughout history.
-Various heretics, world rulers, and pagans leaders have been identified as antichrists.
-A famous example is from the fourth century when St. Athanasius calls the heretical bishop Arius an antichrist for teaching that Jesus was not God himself by merely created by God.
+Various heretics, world rulers, and pagan leaders have been identified as antichrists.
+A famous example is from the fourth century when St. Athanasius calls the heretical bishop Arius an antichrist for teaching that Jesus was merely created by God, instead of teaching that Jesus was God.
 In the medieval period, a monk named Jocahim of Fiore first articulated the idea that there were successive antichrists throughout history, such as Emperor Nero, the Muslim prophet Muhammad, and the sultan Saladin.

 After the rise of denominations within Christianity (A.D.
 1500 and onward), “antichrist” was a frequent condemnation used by those who had opposing theologies, as when Protestants like Martin Luther called the Catholic Popes antichrists during the Reformation.